10 simple yet powerful ways to grow your career

 10. Break up your goals

-To accomplish your big goals, it’s essential to break them up into more manageable mini-goals that are less overwhelming.
+To achieve your big goals, it’s essential to break them into more manageable mini-goals to reduce overwhelm.

 It helps you make your long-term goals a reality.
-When you break down your goals by month and year, they are more realistic and can help you build momentum that is the key to success.
+When you break down your goals by month and year, they become more realistic.

 Study successful people, talk to your boss about your career vision, exercise regularly, start a hobby, and learn to unplug.